Fidelity Offers Free Commissions on iShares ETFs, Make Your Own Free Portfolio

-Fidelity receives compensation from the ETF sponsor and/or its affiliates in connection with a marketing program that includes promotion of iShares ETFs and certain commission waivers.
-Additional information about the sources, amounts, and terms of compensation is described in the ETF’s prospectus and related documents.
-Fidelity may add or waive commissions on ETFs without prior notice.
+For iShares ETFs, Fidelity receives compensation from the ETF sponsor and/or its affiliates in connection with an exclusive, long-term marketing program that includes promotion of iShares ETFs and inclusion of iShares funds in certain FBS platforms and investment programs.

 US Equity